Are IVF painful- Things to know before planning IVF

 Pain Level: 5-6

 The most common question that patients have is “Is the IVF egg retrieval process painful?”
-Before egg retrieval, many blood tests are performed which can cause a level of discomfort.
+Before egg retrieval, many blood tests are performed which can result in discomfort.
 At this point, patients have been subjected to many injections which can make this fairly simple.
-However, the answer to the question is IVF egg retrieval process painful is “yes.”
-Yet, the level of pain that is felt can vary greatly.
+However, the answer to the question is; Yes, IVF egg retrieval process is painful. .
+Yet, the level of pain felt during the process can vary greatly from one female to another.
 A board-certified anesthesiologist will administer IV sedation before beginning the egg retrieval process.
-Then a long probe is inserted into the vagina to remove the egg sacs or follicles from the ovaries.
-This process can cause apprehension in patients who have the concern “is egg retrieval painful in IVF.”
+Later, a thin tube is probed into the vaginal cavity to reach ovaries in order to extract the egg sacs or follicles.
+This process can cause apprehension in patients who have the concern “ whether egg retrieval is painful in IVF cycle.”
 As a result, oral anxiety medication can also be administered to calm the nerves of patients and make the procedure a little more comfortable.
-This can help patients feel as though “is egg retrieval painful in IVF” is a question of the past.

 Step 4: Fertilization and Embryo Transfer